IdentifyService

 A JWT (JSON Web Token) is a compact, digitally signed string that contains verifiable claims.
 Your Identify JWT contains:

-• ref - your reference string (wallet address or other identifier)
+• ref - your wallet address (bytes32 representation)

 • verified - confirmation that you passed identity verification